Weber12321/audience_django/README.md

 You can read and learn everything in [documents](https://docs.djangoproject.com/zh-hans/3.1/).

 ### template
-We use [SB Admin 2](https://startbootstrap.com/previews/sb-admin-2) bootstrap template
+We use [SB Admin 2](https://startbootstrap.com/previews/sb-admin-2) bootstrap template.